Quick reminder what is frisor

 into the source of django-bootstrap3 library, I saw that when tag

-creates a links for pages, it uses current GET
+bootstrap_pagination creates a links for pages, it uses current GET request to do it, but

 clears other parameters except page one… I don’t know why the designers of django-bootstrap3